language: es license: CC-BY 4.0 tags: - spanish - roberta pipeline_tag: fill-mask widget: - text: Fui a la librería a comprar un <mask>.

 The aim of this project was to pre-train a RoBERTa-base model from scratch during the Flax/JAX Community Event, in which Google Cloud provided free TPUv3-8 to do the training using Huggingface's Flax implementations of their library.

-Models in monolingual Spanish are hard to come by and, when they do, they are often trained on proprietary datasets and with massive resources.
-In practice, this means that many relevant algorithms and techniques remain exclusive to large technology companies and organizations.
-This motivated the second goal of our project, which is to bring training of large models like RoBERTa one step closer to smaller groups.
-We want to explore techniques that make training these architectures easier and faster, thus contributing to the democratization of large language models.
+Models in Spanish are hard to come by and, when they do, they are often trained on proprietary datasets and with massive resources.
+In practice, this means that many relevant algorithms and techniques remain exclusive to large technological corporations.
+This motivates the second goal of our project, which is to bring training of large models like RoBERTa one step closer to smaller groups.
+We want to explore techniques that make training these architectures easier and faster, thus contributing to the democratization of Deep Learning.

 $ zcat c4/multilingual/c4-es*.tfrecord*.json.gz | wc -l 416057992